 Covering 865 hectares, the Bois was once the Forêt de Rouvray hunting grounds.
 It was landscaped in the 1860s, when artificial grottoes and waterfalls were created around the Lac Inférieur.
 The Jardin de Bagatelle is famous for its roses and water lilies, and contains an orangery that rings to the sound of Chopin in summer.
 The Jardin d'Acclimatation is a children's amusement park, with a miniature train, farm, rollercoaster and boat rides.

 The 25-hectare park is a prized family attraction.
 Kids come from across the city for its pony rides, ice-cream stands, puppet shows, pedal karts, sandpits, metal swingboats and merry-go-round.
 Look out for the intense games of chess that take place on the wooded side of the park.

-The Paris botanical garden – which contains more than 10,000 species and includes tropical greenhouses and rose, winter and Alpine gardens – is an enchanting place.
+The city's botanical garden – which contains more than 10,000 species and includes tropical greenhouses and rose, winter and Alpine gardens – is an enchanting spot.
 Begun by Louis XIII's doctor as the royal medicinal garden in 1626, it opened to the public in 1640.
 The formal garden is like something out of Alice in Wonderland.
-There's also the Ménagerie (a small zoo).
-A plaque on the old laboratory declares that Henri Becquerel discovered radioactivity here in 1896.
+There's also the Ménagerie (a small zoo) and a plaque on the old laboratory which declares that Henri Becquerel discovered radioactivity here in 1896.